mlanza/ai-literacy/301/05-text-adventures.md

 Let’s go sideways for a second.
 Picture The Legend of Zelda.

-Link, our hero, explores Hyrule — a world full of towns.
+Link, our hero, explores Hyrule — a kingdom full of towns.
 Each town has its shops: weapon stores, potion sellers, inns.
 Outside these buildings are NPCs — non-player characters — who mostly stand still, repeating the same line forever.
 They’re decorative.
 Props.

 And that suits us.
 Because Zork was about props too.